boubinjg/SoftwarePilot/README.md

 SoftwarePilot provides sample routines and demos ranging from simple flight control applications to fully autonomous aerial systems.
 A simulation framework for fully autonomous aerial systems that use SoftwarePilot is also provided.
 The simulation framework can be used to aid development and profiling of complicated aerial systems.

-This is an early release of SoftwarePilot, and is still rough around the edges.
-Future releases (1.0 +) will improve the user experience and expand the number of provided routines.

 ## Getting Started

 Please review our comprehensive user guide [here](https://reroutlab.org/softwarepilot/SoftwarePilot_User_Guide_1-0.pdf)